Titles and Roles

 Dr. Mo is a member of the Discovery and Developmental Therapeutics research program at Winship Cancer Institute of Emory University.

-Dr. Mo earned his PhD in Biomedical Science from Aubrun University in Auburn, Alabama.
-He completed his post-docotral training in Pharmacology at Emory University in Atlanta, Georgia.
+Dr. Mo earned his PhD in Biomedical Science from Auburn University in Auburn, Alabama.
+He completed his post-doctoral training in Pharmacology at Emory University in Atlanta, Georgia.

 The long-term goal of Dr. Mo's research is to understand the molecular basis underlying tumor initiation, progression and drug resistance, and to bridge the gap between vast cancer genomic dataset and unmet clinical need.
-A major focus of Dr. Mo's research is to interrogate and target protein-protein interaction (PPI) network through system and chemical biology approaches.
+A major focus of Dr. Mo's research is to understand and target "undruggable" loss-of-function tumor suppressor genes through system biology approach to identify rewired cell signaling network and vulnerabilities, and through chemical biology approach to discover small molecules to restore tumor suppressor function in cancer.

 Publications Publication Date